All are welcome to join us on Sunday mornings:

 Map & Directions →

-There were fewer than 20 Methodist preachers in America when on November 20, 1774, a young preacher, William Duke, galloped into Alexandria.
-Duke had been personally recruited to the ministry by Francis Asbury, the legendary preacher sent by John Wesley to the New World.
+There were fewer than twenty Methodist preachers in America when on November 20, 1774, a young preacher, William Duke, galloped into Alexandria.
+Duke had been personally recruited to the ministry by Francis Asbury, the legendary preacher who later was to be authorized by John Wesley to serve as general superintendent of the Methodist movement in the fledgling United States of America.
 Duke preached to a small group of followers and noted in his journal: "Formed them into a society."
 From this date, Trinity has remained in continuous existence.

-But by the early 1840's, Trinity's membership reached roughly 1,000.
-By now the features of a modern day church were appearing: Sunday school classes for all ages, women's groups, and the Official Board.
+By the early 1840's, Trinity's membership reached roughly 1,000 persons.
+By now the features of a modern-day church were appearing: Sunday school classes for all ages, women's groups, and the Official Board.
 Missions and compassionate social programs received major attention.
 As early as 1816, for example, Trinity set up a Society for the Relief of the Poor, to help those in the congregation who needed aid.

-From its earliest beginnings however, American Methodism was rent by serious dissident movements.
+From its earliest beginnings, however, American Methodism was rent by serious dissident movements.
 First, starting in 1792, came the O'Kelly Schism, when a southside Virginia preacher, James O'Kelly, unhappy with the ecclesiastical power of the bishops, walked out of General Conference in Baltimore.
 He and his followers, known as O'Kellyites, set up their own churches.
 Next, in 1829, came the Methodist Protestant secession and in the 1840's the dispute over slavery.
-Trinity was deeply affected by all three.
+Trinity was deeply affected by all three schisms.

 The O'Kellyites, for example, operated preaching places in Alexandria.
-Many Trinity members were attracted to this and some of these in 1829 would leave to join the Methodist Protestants.
+Many Trinity members were attracted to these venues and some of these people would leave in 1829 to join the Methodist Protestants.
 They built a new church very close to Trinity.
 The growing national debate over slavery would soon bring a third Methodist Church, this time almost directly across the street from the Second Meeting House.
 Hence, in one block on Washington Street would be three Methodist churches, all hostile to one another.